-If selected, Alternative 1, the No Action Alternative, would prevent the applicant from acquiring the proper permits and the subsequent collection of seismic data on the OCS.
-If the survey is not deployed, the opportunity for Shell to efficiently and expeditiously develop their lease may be forfeited.
-The information would not be available to industry and government to assist in their evaluation of offshore oil and gas resources in a particular area.
+If selected, Alternative 1 would prevent the applicant from acquiring the proper permits and the subsequent collection of seismic data on the OCS.
+The information would not be available to industry and government to assist in their evaluation of offshore oil and gas resources, geologic hazards, or potential renewable energy sites in a particular area.
 Alternative 1 would not result in any impacts to the environmental resources analyzed in Chapter 3, but it does not meet the underlying purpose and need.

-If selected, Alternative 2 would allow for the collection of seismic data, as requested in the plan, but would not include any conditions of approval or monitoring.
+If selected, Alternative 2 would allow for the collection of seismic data, as requested in the application, but would not include any conditions of approval or monitoring.
 Alternative 2 meets the underlying purpose and need of the proposed action but could cause unacceptable impacts to the environmental resources analyzed, as described in Chapter 3 (e.g., hearing loss in marine mammals, injuries to marine mammals and sea turtles from vessel strikes).
-Further, Alternative 2 would not require the implementation of conditions of approval and monitoring measures developed by BOEM, in coordination with the National Marine Fisheries Service (NMFS), to limit the potential for lethal and sublethal impacts to marine mammals and sea turtles.
+Alternative 2 would not require the implementation of conditions of approval and monitoring measures developed by BOEM, in coordination with the National Marine Fisheries Service (NMFS), to limit the potential for lethal and sublethal impacts to marine mammals and sea turtles.
 Implementation of these standard conditions of approval and monitoring measures was assumed as part of the analysis in the NMFS 2007 Endangered Species Act (ESA) Biological Opinion (BO) and BOEM is committed to requiring their implementation.
+Additionally, supplemental condition of approval measures were identified and will need to be imposed to provide further protection for marine mammals (see Section 3.2.3).